 - Abundant of wild flora and fauna along the trail

 Langtang trekking is a popular and classic trek of Nepal.
 The trekking route goes through traditional ethnic villages and pristine forests to the beautiful Gosainkund lakes.
-The highlights of Langtang treks include a visit to the Langtang valley, Kyangin Gompa, alpine meadows, impressive glaciated upper valley surrounded by high Himalayan peaks, fine views of Langtang and Ganesh Himal and several other peaks as well as beautiful Gosainkund lakes that takes you through the high alpine zone.
+The highlight of Langtang treks include a visit to the Langtang valley, Kyangin Gompa, alpine meadows, impressive glaciated upper valley surrounded by high Himalayan peaks, fine views of Langtang and Ganesh Himal and several other peaks as well as beautiful Gosainkund lakes that takes you through the high alpine zone.

-Langtang TrekDownload trip Dossier
+Langtang TrekDownload Trip Dossier

 Note: below trekking hours, altitudes and distances are approximate, and absolutely for general idea only.